viktorstrate/RandomRewards/README.md

 RandomRewards
 =============

-A minecraft plugin, to give random rewards by rightclicking on a specefic block
+A minecraft plugin, to give random rewards by rightclicking on specefic blocks Check the wiki for more info https://github.com/viktorstrate/RandomRewards/wiki

-Rightclick a special piston (35:7)

-GNU General Public License v3 (GPL-3)
+<i>GNU General Public License v3 (GPL-3)</i>